rtorralba/solitari/README.md

 # Introduction
 Code developed when I was a student (1999 - 2000).
-Is a pseudo solitarie game to practice with pascal data structures.
+Is a pseudo solitaire game to practice with pascal data structures.

 ## How to run